 Returning from Gabon, I knew my purpose: to guide others through their healing.
 My teacher told me, "Dayle, you will take Bwiti in a whole new direction."
 Today, I work with sacred plant medicines—Iboga, Kambo, Bufo—to help others face their shadows, trauma, and truth.
 I have witnessed profound transformations, and my heart is full.

-I am now creating a platform to support transgender individuals through their transitions, offering guidance, healing, and community.
+I am now creating a platform to support other with CPTSD, offering guidance, healing, and community.
 My life is no longer about survival—it is about service.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.